Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

+The likelihood $p(\mathbf{d}|\boldsymbol{\theta})$ for an entire observed structure (e.g., the 3D galaxy distribution, 21-cm reionization map) is highly non-Gaussian.

-\begin{marginnote}[] \entry{Field-Level Inference}{Bayesian inference on full stochastic field rather than summary statistics.
-Exploits complete information but requires neural density estimation.} \end{marginnote}
+\begin{marginnote}[] \entry{Field-level inference}{Bayesian inference on full stochastic field rather than summary statistics; exploits complete information but requires neural density estimation} \end{marginnote}

-Simulation-based inference (SBI) leverages our ability to run forward simulations.
-Rather than deriving analytical likelihoods, SBI methods learn density estimators with neural networks that approximate intractable likelihoods or posteriors directly from simulated data.
-These approaches handle both non-Gaussian likelihoods of summary statistics \citep{Jeffrey2021} and field-level inference \citep{Zhao2022,Lemos2024} where no tractable likelihood exists.
+SBI leverages our ability to run forward simulations.
+Rather than deriving analytical likelihoods, SBI methods learn density estimators with neural networks that approximate intractable likelihoods or posteriors directly from simulated data (see \textbf{Supplemental Text, Section D} for technical details on normalizing flows, diffusion models, and the distinction between neural likelihood and posterior estimation).
+These approaches handle both non-Gaussian likelihoods of summary statistics \citep{Jeffrey2021} and field-level inference \citep{Zhao2022,Lemos2024} in which no tractable likelihood exists.
 By training neural networks on simulation-observation pairs, SBI extracts information from data complexity without requiring analytical expressions.

-\subsubsection{Early Approaches and Their Limitations: Approximate Bayesian Computation and Generative Adversarial Networks}
+\subsubsection{Early approaches and their limitations: approximate Bayesian computation and generative adversarial networks}

-Although Simulation-Based Inference (SBI) has become standard terminology, earlier astronomical literature often referred to these methods as ``likelihood-free inference'' (LFI).
-This terminology is misleading—any Bayesian inference relies on the likelihood, as evident from Bayes' theorem.
+Although SBI has become standard terminology, earlier astronomical literature often referred to these methods as likelihood-free inference (LFI).
+This terminology is misleading---any Bayesian inference relies on the likelihood, as evident from Bayes' theorem.
 What LFI actually means is avoiding explicit analytical likelihood functions (like assuming Gaussianity).
-Instead, these methods work with implicit likelihoods encoded in forward simulators.
+Instead, LFI methods work with implicit likelihoods encoded in forward simulators.
 Recognizing this distinction, the field has adopted SBI as the more accurate descriptor.

 The pursuit of inference without explicit likelihoods predates modern deep learning.
-Approximate Bayesian Computation (ABC), developed in the 1990s \citep{Tavare1997,Beaumont2002}, represents an early approach.
-The ABC algorithm is straightforward: simulate many datasets using different parameter values drawn from the prior, then keep only those parameters that produce simulated data ``close'' to observations:
+Approximate Bayesian computation (ABC), developed in the 1990s \citep{Tavare1997,Beaumont2002}, represents an early approach.
+The ABC algorithm is straightforward: Simulate many datasets using different parameter values drawn from the prior, then keep only those parameters that produce simulated data close to observations:

 where $\mathbf{d}_{\text{sim}}$ is data simulated with parameters $\boldsymbol{\theta}$, $\mathbf{d}$ is the observed data, $\rho$ measures distance between them, $\mathbb{I}[\cdot]$ is an indicator function (1 when true, 0 otherwise), and $\epsilon$ is the tolerance threshold.
 As $\epsilon \to 0$, this approximation converges to the true posterior.